-In my works during my PhD, I collected the data made publicly available by all GRB detectors till date, and conducted a thorough statistical study of all GRBs.
-In astronomy, it is difficult to measure the distances of objects.
-For example, there is no direct way of measuring the distance to even the Sun or the Moon, and astronomers use various techniques to measure distances to objects.
-As the distance becomes larger, it becomes more difficult to measure.
-The measurement of the distance to GRBs depend on chance – only if we are lucky to see the galaxy from which it originates, can we measure its distance.
-Thus, the distances to a large fraction of GRBs cannot be measured.
-I studied a method proposed first in 2004 by a group of Japanese scientists, to estimate the distances to GRBs in the absence of direct measurements.
-The method was proposed only for one detector, and I investigated necessary modifications that would let me apply to multiple detectors at the same time.
-I demonstrated that although this method fails to account for the distances to individual GRBs, it does a great job for the whole population, allowing me to calculate the intrinsic distribution of GRBs in the cosmos.
-This is a remarkable result — it allows us to know how many GRBs are forming in different parts of the universe, and thus predict the number that can be detected by the space-based GRB missions, solving two problems at the same time.
+In the works during my PhD, I collected the data available publicly from all GRB detectors till date, and conducted a statistical study of all GRBs.
+The method proposed by the Japanese scientists was applicable only for the GRB-detector they had studied.
+I studied the validity of the method for all GRBs, and investigated necessary modifications that would let me apply the method to multiple detectors at the same time.
+I demonstrated that this method fails to account for the distances to individual GRBs.
+However, to my surprise, I found that it does a great job for the whole population, allowing me to calculate the intrinsic distribution of GRBs in the cosmos.
+This is a remarkable result — it allows us to know how many GRBs are forming in different parts of the universe.
+Thus, we can predict the number of GRBs that can be detected by new space-based GRB-missions, solving two problems at the same time.